Stayin-blick/pp3/README.md

 ## Delpoyment
 There are no changes to requirements.txt as no additional dependencies are needed.
 A Heroku app named 'pp3-hangman' has been created.
 Configuration variables have been set, and Python and Node.js build packs have been added.
 The app is connected to GitHub, and manual deployment has been chosen.
+Deployment link https://pp3-hangman-02afc0b598bd.herokuapp.com/.

 ## Error handling